Devil's Millhopper Geological State Park

 Nature Trail - Limited Access

-The nature trail is open as an out and back trail (not a loop) due to the trail bridge closure.
-Views into the sinkhole are still provided.
-Update: as upgrades to the trail bridge started, it was determined that more extensive safety improvements must be made.
-These needs were difficult to detect until the renovation began.
-Bids are currently being discussed.
-Please check back for bridge and trail updates.
+The nature trail is open, as an out-and-back trail (not a loop), due to the trail bridge closure.
+Views into the sinkhole are available.
+Please check back for bridge and nature trail updates.

-$4 per vehicle, up to 8 visitors.
-Pedestrians and bikes are $2.
+$4 per vehicle, up to 8 visitors. $2 pedestrians and bicyclists.

 Welcome to Devil's Millhopper Geological State Park

 This National Natural Landmark has attracted curious visitors since the 1880s.

 In the midst of North Florida's sandy terrain and pine forests, a bowl-shaped cavity 120 feet deep leads down to a miniature rain forest.
 Small streams trickle down the steep slopes of the limestone sinkhole, disappearing through crevices in the ground.
 Lush vegetation thrives in the shade of the walls even in dry summers.